xvxx/vial/docs/MANUAL.md

 ### Actions

-`ACTIONs` are what routes actually route to.
-Your code.
-The app.

-They are functions or closures take a [Request] and return a
+Actions are what routes actually route to.
+They are functions or closures take a [Request] and return either a [Response] or something that implements the [Responder] trait:
-[Responder]:

 ```rust
 use vial::prelude::*;